quietfanatic/verdant-fang/README.md

     to reduce human nudity.
 Some animations may also be removed or altered.
     Note that even with blood and nudity hidden, the game might still be considered NSFW, depending on your standards.

+If you play from the begining with checkpoints=none and enemies=normal, you will see an "S" symbol in the lower-right corner.
+It stands for Super.

 Advanced settings are in `save/settings.ayu` after running the game once.
 They are explained in comments in the file.